Flooding watch: Here is a full list of roads closed due to flooding across NI

-Traffic alert: Flooding has closed roads in several parts of NI including Armagh, Portadown, Richhill, Tandragee, Newry, Bangor, Scarva, Mayobridge, Moira, Ballynahinch and Helens Bay
+Traffic alert: PSNI warning to motorists not to attempt to drive through Loughgall road as flooding closes roads in several parts of NI including Armagh, Portadown, Richhill, Tandragee, Newry, Bangor, Scarva, Mayobridge, Moira, Ballynahinch and Helens Bay

 and live on Freeview channel 276